 Caffeine is a central nervous stimulant and most people use it in the morning to induce alertness or remain alert during the rest of the day.
 Caffeine (found in black tea, cocoa, chocolate, some soft drinks, and some drugs) has a negative effect on sleep, and it can extend the time to fall asleep, reduce the total sleep time and sleep efﬁciency, and worsen the sleep quality 2 .
 Caffeine has a half-life of five hours, which means that 25% of it will remain in the blood even 8-10 hours after consuming it.
 Thus, a cup of coffee or tea in the afternoon will keep some people from falling asleep at night.

-A drink or two before bedtime can make you drowsy, leading many to believe it is actually beneficial for sleep.
-Indeed alcohol might help you fall asleep faster but even just a couple of drinks can affect the quality of your sleep 3 .
-If you drink on a regular basis, you may find yourself waking up the next day feeling tired and not refreshed.
+A drink or two before bedtime can make people feel drowsy, leading many to believe it is actually beneficial for sleep.
+Indeed alcohol might help falling asleep faster but even just a couple of drinks can affect the quality of one’s sleep 3 .
+If individual is drinking on a regular basis, he may find himself waking up the next day feeling tired and not refreshed.

 Moderately to high doses of the artiﬁcial sweetener saccharin activate the orexin system, leading to wakefulness.
 It was shown that saccharin may cause sleep disorders by interrupting the biological clock 4 .